Love your Vagina...especially during the perimenopause and in the post menopausal years

 Identify symptoms

-Naturally treat using vaginal moisturisers / lubricants
+Manage symptoms using vaginal moisturisers / lubricants

-Or medically treat using prescribed vaginal oestrogen
+Or manage symptoms using prescribed vaginal oestrogen

-Don't forget to do your pelvic floor exercises
+Don't forget to do your pelvic floor exercises!!

 Some useful links